Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 - Users interested in health, nature and natural products
 - Users who want to regularly receive new products through subscription

-The user can purchase one off items on the site, which makes the site useful to anyone who visits looking to purchase a product.
-The site also offers product combination bundles for users who want to try out a range of products, possibly buy as gifts etc. The final option for users is to purchase a yearly membership where they will be 'sent a new scent' every month from the essential oils product section.
+The user can purchase <strong>one off items</strong> on the site, which makes the site useful to anyone who visits looking to purchase a product.
+The site also offers <strong>product combination bundles</strong> for users who want to try out a range of products, possibly buy as gifts etc. The final option for users is to purchase a <strong>yearly membership</strong> where they will be <strong>'sent a new scent'</strong> every month from the essential oils product section.
 This yearly subscription keeps the user engaged with the site, and may also lead to further purchases.

 This e-commerce sit is a B2C model.
 The goal of the site is to not only make one off sales but to encourage brand loyalty through subscription and a newsletter.
 The site uses minimal design, and a no frills up front approach to let the products speak for themselves.